R502 (South Africa)

 The R502 is a Regional Route in South Africa.

 Route

 It originates from the N12 between Potchefstroom and Stilfontein in the North West.
 It runs in a south-westerly direction, north of the Vaal River and roughly paralleling the N12.
-The first town it passes through is Orkney where it intersects with the R30.
-It continues through Leeudoringstad where it is briefly co-signed with the crossing R504.
-The last town it passes through is Makwassie where again it is briefly co-signed with the crossing R505.
-A few kilometres later the road rejoins the N12.
+It first bypasses the Hartebeestfontein Mine, the Buffelsfontein mine and the Vaal Reefs mine before it passes through the town of Orkney, where it intersects with the R30.
+It continues through Leeudoringstad, where it is briefly co-signed with the R504.
+The last town it passes through is Makwassie where it is again briefly co-signed with the R505.
+A few kilometres after Makwassie, the road ends at another junction with the N12.